Your dreams are messages from an all-knowing Universe—a preview of the life waiting for you, custom-made with your desires.

 But what I didn’t know then is that's what it feels like when you follow your passions.
 Easy.

-Eighteen years later, I’ve written over 200 articles for publications such as More, Readers’ Digest and the Globe & Mail.
-I’ve written everything from speeches for national politicians, scripts for info-graphics, to children’s books.
+Nineteen years later, I’ve written over 200 articles for publications such as the LA Times, More, Readers’ Digest and the Globe & Mail.
+I’ve written everything from speeches for national politicians, to booklets used at the Olympics, to scripts for info-graphics, to children’s books.

-And recently, I unearthed another hidden passion, a passion for writing scripts.
+And recently, I unearthed another hidden passion, a passion for writing movie scripts.